-In order to obtain warranty service under this Limited Warranty, the original purchaser must contact the Oliver Service Department for repairs.
-Oliver may recommend a local Service Center, or may request that you bring your RV to the Oliver factory for repairs.
+To obtain warranty service under this Limited Warranty, the original purchaser must contact the Oliver Service Department for repairs.
+Oliver may recommend a local Service Center or may request that you bring your RV to the Oliver factory for repairs.
 Repairs made without prior authorization may be subject to denial or only partial reimbursement.